Talent-Catalog/talentcatalog/README.md

 for refugees looking for skilled migration pathways into safe countries and employment.

 This repository is a "mono-repo", meaning it contains multiple sub-modules all of which make up the Talent Catalog system.
-In particular it contains:
+In particular, it contains:

 - **server**: the backend module of the system providing secure API (REST) access to the data, stored in an SQL Database.
 This module is written in Java / Spring Boot.